iklyubanov/java-personal-workbench/java-modern-concurrency/overview.md

       suspended until another thread wakes it up.
 The Condition interface provides the mechanisms to suspend a thread and wake up a suspended thread.

+      ### Advanced locking with the StampedLock class(Recipe 16)

+      The StampedLock class provides a special kind of lock that is different from the ones provided by the Lock or ReadWriteLock interfaces.
+In fact, this class doesn't implement these interfaces, but the functionality it provides is very similar.
+      The first point to note about this kind of lock is that its main purpose is to be a helper class to implement thread-safe components, so its use will not be very common in normal applications.
+      The most important features of StampedLock locks are as follows:

+      * You can obtain control of the lock in three different modes:
+        * *Write*: In this mode, you get exclusive access to the lock.
+No other thread can have control of the lock in this mode.
+        * *Read*: In this mode, you have non-exclusive access to the lock.
+      There can be other threads that have access to the lock in this mode or the Optimistic Read mode.
+        * *Optimistic Read*: Here, the thread doesn't have control over the block.
+Other threads can get control of the lock in write mode.
+      When you get a lock in the Optimistic Read mode and you want to access the shared data protected by it, you will have to check whether you can access them or not using the validate() method.
+      * The StampedLock class provides methods to:
+        * Acquire control over the lock in one of the previous modes.
+If the methods (_readLock() , writeLock() , readLockInterruptibly()_) are unable to get control of the lock, the current thread is suspended until it gets the lock.
+        * Acquire control over the lock in one of the previous modes.
+If the methods (_tryOptimisticRead() , tryReadLock() , tryWriteLock()_) are unable to get control of the lock, they return a special value to indicate this circumstance.
+        * Convert one mode into another, if possible.
+If not, the methods (_asReadLock() , asWriteLock() , asReadWriteLock()_) return a special value.
+        * Release the lock.

+       * All these methods return a long value called stamp that we need to use to work with the lock.
+If a method returns zero, it means it tried to get a lock but it couldn't.
+       * A StampedLock lock is not a reentrant lock, such as the Lock and ReadWriteLock interfaces.
+If you call a method that tries to get the lock again, it may be blocked and you'll get a deadlock.
+       * It does not have the notion of ownership.
+They can be acquired by one thread and released by another.
+       * Finally, it doesn't have any policy about the next thread that will get control of the lock.

+The StampedLock class has other methods:
+    * _tryReadLock()_ and _tryReadLock(long time, TimeUnit unit)_ : These
+    methods try to acquire the lock in read mode.
+If they can't, the first version is returned immediately and the second one waits for the amount of time specified in the parameter.
+These methods also return a stamp that must be checked ( stamp != 0 ).
+    * _isReadLocked()_ and _isWriteLocked()_ : These methods are returned if the
+    lock is currently held in read or write mode, respectively.
+    * _tryConvertToReadLock(long stamp) , tryConvertToWriteLock(long
+    stamp) , and tryConvertToOptimisticRead(long stamp)_ : These methods
+    try to convert the stamp passed as a parameter to the mode indicated in the name of the method.
+If they can, they return a new stamp.
+If not, they return 0 .
+    * _unlock(long stamp)_ : This releases the corresponding mode of the lock.